mcombeau/ft_transcendance/notes.md

 - Bugs

   - update or delete on table \"users\" violates foreign key constraint \"FK_fb6add83b1a7acc94433d385692\" on table \"chat_participants\"
+  - might be duplicate dm (on context menu)

 - Appearance

   - css for lobby play
   - css for login page
-  - css for settings profile
   - css for game

 - Project validation